DeusAds/DeusAdsSDK/README.md

 4. **Configure the Ad:**
    - In the `BillboardAd` component, set the `imageUrl` property in the Inspector.
 You can leave it blank to use a placeholder image or enter a URL to an ad image.
+   - Optionally, assign a `placeholderLogo` directly in the Inspector for situations where no ad can be loaded from the server.
+Set the `aspectRatio` to define how the ad will scale on the car (e.g., '4:3', '1:1').

 5. **Run Your Scene:**
    - Press `Play` in the Unity Editor to see the ad displayed on the car.